 The interrogation of rare circulating populations of shed tumor cells, cell-free DNA (cfDNA) and RNA (cfRNA), as well as exosomes and microvesicles seeded into the blood, constitute the sources for these analyses.
 Furthermore, a clinically important "protein fingerprinting" method for non-invasive assessment of tumor stroma status-a measure of malignancy was presented.
 Microfluidic enrichment and RNA-based digital PCR scoring of RNA of circulating tumor cells CTCs may be used to predict therapeutic response in metastatic cancer and early dissemination.

-In summary, my brief account from the brilliant AACR-meeting only skimmed the topics covered at the conference.
+In summary, with this brief account from the brilliant AACR meeting, we only skimmed the topics covered at the conference.

-There was a strong and contagious sense of optimism among the presenters as to our present and future ability to conquer even the most therapy-resistant cancers.
-This is extremely good news and has been realized, not least thanks to recent and Nobel Prize awarded discoveries in tumor biology, not to forget hard work and intellectual dedication down all the way down to the single cell, and even subcellular level.
+There was a solid and contagious sense of optimism among the presenters about our present and future ability to conquer even the most therapy-resistant cancers.
+This is excellent news and has been realized, not least thanks to recent and Nobel Prize awarded discoveries in tumor biology, not to forget hard work and intellectual dedication all the way down to the single cell and even subcellular level.

 Read our blog post "The Pathology Atlas - A Discovery Journey In Cancer Research"